OutSystems/docs-product/src/develop/ui/patterns/web/content/panel.md

 # Panel

-Groups information in a small block, organized in different sections for title, actions, content and a small footer that is easily noticeable.
+You can use the Panel UI Pattern to group information in a small block, organized in different sections for title, actions, content, and a small footer that is easily noticeable.

 Use a panel to group short pieces of information and highlight them on the screen with a specific structure.